On the Existence of Reactive Strategies Resilient to Delay: Introduction

+Note that games under delayed control and delay games are in a sense asymmetric: In a game under delayed control, one models situations in which the controller is disadvantaged by the delayed access to environment's moves while in a delay game, one models situations in which the controller (Player~$O$) benefits from a lookahead on environment's (Player~$I$) moves.
+Said differently, in a delay game, Player~$I$ is disadvantaged by having to provide a lookahead on their moves to Player~$O$.
+Thus, it is natural to ask whether there is a connection between the two disadvantaged players (i.e., controller in a game under delayed control and Player~$I$ in a delay game) and between the other two players (environment and Player~$O$).

+For the sake of consistency with existing literature, we prefer to stick to the player names \myquot{controller} and \myquot{environment} as well as \myquot{Player~$I$} and \myquot{Player~$O$}, even though in a delay game Player~$O$ is typically understood to represent the controller.

-\textbf{Our Contributions.} In this work, we exhibit a tight relation between controller in a game under delayed control and Player~$I$ in a delay game (recall that these are the players that are disadvantaged by delay and lookahead, respectively).
-Note that winning conditions in games under delayed control are always given from the perspective of controller (i.e., she has to avoid unsafe states in a safety game) while winning conditions in delay games are always given from the perspective of Player~$O$.
-Hence, as we relate controller and Player~$I$, we always have to complement winning conditions.
+Also, let us remark that winning conditions in both types of games are always formulated from the perspective of controller, i.e., for controller in games under delayed control and for Player~$O$ in delay games.
+Hence, as we will relate controller and Player~$I$, we always have to complement winning conditions.